High court gives Biden win for now in Navy vaccine case | Federal News Network

 The high court in a brief order Friday sided with the Biden administration and said that while the lawsuit plays out, the Navy may consider the sailors’ vaccination status in making deployment, assignment and other operational decisions.
 The group that sued includes mostly Navy SEALs.

+Justice Brett Kavanaugh wrote that there was a “simple overarching reason” that he agreed with the court’s decision.
+The Constitution makes the president, “not any federal judge,” the commander in chief of the armed forces, he wrote, noting that courts have been traditionally “reluctant to intrude upon the authority of the Executive in military and national security affairs.”

-Three justices noted that they disagreed with their colleagues’ decision and would have sided with the group of SEALs.
+Three conservative justices — Clarence Thomas, Samuel Alito and Neil Gorsuch — noted that they disagreed with their colleagues’ decision and would have sided with the group of SEALs.

+Alito wrote that his colleagues were “rubberstamping the Government’s request.”
+“These individuals appear to have been treated shabbily by the Navy, and the Court brushes all that aside,” Alito wrote.

 A federal judge in Texas in January issued a preliminary injunction barring the Navy from acting against the sailors.
 The Biden administration said it was not asking the Supreme Court to block parts of the lower court order barring the sailors from being disciplined or discharged but only the requirement that their assignments be made without considering their vaccination status.
 That requirement posed “intolerable risks to safety and mission success,” the administration had argued.